 This chart shows the various reasons why local agricultural producers report being dissatisfied with their

 Agriculture Technology Applications

 Twenty-first century agriculture operations have many opportunities to use technology to improve efficiency and increase production.
-This chart shows the usage and interest in the variety of technologyenabled equipment among agricultural producers.
+This chart shows the usage and interest in various technologyenabled equipment among agricultural producers.

 Variable-Rate Irrigation